 ASPS pursues legislative and regulatory agenda with state and federal governments on critical issues such as health reform, patient safety and medical workforce regulation.
-Here you will find information on ASPS' public submissions to Government on a range of health issues relating to cosmetic and reconstructive surgery.
+Here you will find information on ASPS’ public submissions to Government on a range of health issues relating to reconstructive and cosmetic plastic surgery.

-> Australian Society of Plastic Surgeons with subspecialty group, Australasian Society of Aesthetic Plastic Surgery, have made a join submission to the Nursing and Midwifery Board of Australia regarding the administration of Botulinum Toxin by nurses.
+Australian Society of Plastic Surgeons with subspecialty group, Australasian Society of Aesthetic Plastic Surgery, have made a join submission to the Nursing and Midwifery Board of Australia regarding the administration of Botulinum Toxin by nurses.
 ASPS calls for clear guidelines for the administration of Botulinum Toxin by practitioners in appropriate medical settings.
 Download a copy of the public consultation paper as well as the submission.

 Read more in current issues

 In April 2013, Australian Society of Plastic Surgeons recorded presentations given during the Wound Management Forum stream of the Plastic Surgery Congress 2013 (PSC 2013).

 These recordings are available for all health care providers involved in wound care.
 This educational opportunity will give you access to up to date information in this important area of wound care.

 Watch the webcasts at your leisure via armchairmedical.com for only $350 (incl.
 GST).

 Discount offer: Members of ASPS, NZAPS, ANZBA and AWMA as well as eligible delegates from the Wound Management Forum at PSC 2013 are entitled to a discounted offer.